-A root canal is the quintessential dental procedure people seem to be most apprehensive about when thinking of a trip to the dentist.
+A root canal is the dental procedure people seem to be most apprehensive about.
 However, it does not have to be as stressful as it is made out to be.
+A root canal at OnCall Dental in Fresno won’t cause you pain.
+In fact, it will relieve it.

-Before the procedure, a patient’s mouth is thoroughly numbed so that the procedure itself is painless.
-Also, this numbing medication works for hours after, which is nice as it gives additional pain medication time to become effective so there is less discomfort after the initial medication wears off.
+Before the procedure, a patient’s mouth is thoroughly numbed.
+This won’t wear off for hours, which is nice as it gives additional pain medication time to become effective so there is less discomfort.

 There are several things that can be done during aftercare to make the experience as comfortable as possible: